FredyLy/js-tdd-intro/README.md

-Odyssey - TDD in JavaScript - Test Runner _ 02
+Odyssey - TDD in JavaScript - Types of test _ 03
-Solution for quest-2
+Solution for quest-3